-This area is protected under the National Parks and Wildlife Act 1974 and managed by the National Parks and Wildlife Service in conjunction with Gap Buff (Precinct S) and Green (Laings) Point (Precinct R).
+This area is protected under the National Parks and Wildlife Act 1974 and managed by the National Parks and Wildlife Service in conjunction with Gap Bluff (Precinct S) and Green (Laings) Point (Precinct R).
 The information in the DCP applying to this precinct is intended to provide a set of guidelines for use by the National Parks and Wildlife Service in the preparation of a plan of management for the precinct and use in the assessment of development proposals.

-FIGURE 159 Aerial view of the precinct FIGURE 160 Rugged coastline of sheer sandstone cliff faces
+FIGURE 160 Rugged coastline of sheer sandstone cliff faces